 How your credit score affects your mortgage rate

-Although it’s up to specific lenders to determine what score borrowers must have to be offered the lowest interest rates, sometimes even the difference of a few points on your credit score can affect your monthly payments substantially.
+Although it’s up to specific lenders to determine what score borrowers need to be offered the lowest interest rates, sometimes even a difference of a few points on your credit score can affect your monthly payments substantially.
 For example, the difference between a 3.5 percent interest rate and a 4 percent rate on a $200,000 mortgage is $56 per month.
 That’s a difference of $20,680 over a 30-year mortgage term.

 “A low credit score can make it less likely that you would qualify for the most affordable rates and could even lead to rejection of your mortgage application,” says Bruce McClary, spokesperson for the National Foundation for Credit Counseling.
 “It’s still possible to be approved with a low credit score, but you may have to add a co-signer or reduce the overall amount you plan to borrow.”

-Using myFICO.com’s loan savings calculator, here’s how much you’d pay at the current rates for each credit score range.
-These examples are based on national averages for a 30-year fixed loan of $300,000.
+Here’s how much you’d pay at the current rates (as of August 2022) for each credit score range.
+These examples are based on national averages for a 30-year fixed mortgage loan of $300,000.

 Why your credit score matters to lenders